Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Quantitative metrics to track

-• Cost per participant: Calculate fully loaded costs including platform, administration, and participant time
+• Cost per participant: Fully loaded costs including platform, administration, and participant time.

-• Business impact: Measure changes in collaboration, innovation, retention, and productivity
+• Business impact: Measured changes in collaboration, innovation, retention, and productivity.

 Qualitative evidence to collect